financelurker/pp-terminal/README.md

 Developers can easily extend the default _pp-terminal_ functionality by implementing their own commands.
 Therefore, the Python
 [entry point](https://packaging.python.org/en/latest/specifications/entry-points/) `pp_terminal.commands` is provided.
-To hook into a sub-command, e.g. `view`, you have to prefix the entry point name with `view.`.
+To hook into a sub-command, e.g. `list`, you have to prefix the entry point name with `list.`.

 The most basic _pp-terminal_ command looks like this: